Ganesh Rasik was born in 2004 B.S. (nearby 1947 A.D.) in a

 I can’t walk with the stick of dreams,

-his wife, and never lived alone again.
+his spouse, and never lived alone again.

 Legacy of a Life Lived Fully